sameerabalay/Dockless_Mobility/README.md

      alt="Aggregrated Hourly Summary"
      style="float: left; margin-right: 6px;" />

-After Data Exploration it was evident that having weather and time of the day are important features to add to the model.
-The following fields were added as features:
+After the data exploration it was evident that having weather and time of the day are important features to add to the model.
+To get a better prediction model the following fields were added as features:

      - Hour - Hour at which the ride originated.
 (0-23hrs)
      - Hour Label - Grouping of hours